-- The scheme is not situated within, and does not share connectivity with, a 'sensitive area' designated for biodiversity features e.g., SAC, SPA, Ramsar, SSSI etc. - The scheme does not lie within any sites of historical, cultural, or archaeological significance. - The scheme is not located within any areas designated for landscape interests. - Land use will not change as a result of the works. - The works do not require any private land acquisition. - The scheme does not lie within any sites designated for geology or soils. - The scheme is not located within a densely populated area.
+- The scheme is not situated within 2km of, and does not share connectivity with, a 'sensitive area' designated for biodiversity features e.g., SAC, SPA, Ramsar, SSSI etc. - The scheme will not have any impact on the inventory battlefield or listed buildings noted within 300m of the scheme. - The scheme is not located within any areas designated for landscape interests. - Land use will not change as a result of the works. - The works do not require any private land acquisition. - The scheme does not lie within any sites designated for geology or soils. - The scheme is not located within a densely populated area.